Restaurants in The Strip (South Las Vegas Boulevard)

 Sadelle's Cafe (Bellagio) ★ 4.4

-Sadelle's at the Bellagio in Las Vegas is the Major Food Group bagels-and-fish brunch room overlooking the Conservatory, with sliced-to-order smoked fish and sticky buns.
+Sadelle's at the Bellagio in Las Vegas is the Major Food Group bagels-and-fish brunch room overlooking the Conservatory, with sliced-to-order smoked fish.

 Order: Sliced-to-order salmon and sturgeon on house bagels; sticky bun for the table.